What are Governors?

 How are we organised?

-Until April 2017 the governing body met four times a year and delegated some of its powers to committees, most recently the Finance Resources and Operation Committee and the Education Learning and Achievement Committee which sat at least termly.
+Until April 2017 the governing body met four times a year and delegated some of its powers to committees.
 To better align their work with the school improvement plan the governing body re-organised its working and disbanded the full-time committees, although non-staff members are drawn from the whole governing body to form a committee to make decisions under the pay policy.
 The full governing body now meets at least twice a term.
 One meeting each term includes a focus on finance and the other on attainment and progress of pupils